Title IX

 Sex Discrimination and Sexual Harassment Policy

 Hawaiʻi Pacific University is committed to providing a safe learning, living, and working environment.
-Students, faculty, and staff are empowered to report incidents of sexual harassment, sexual assault, dating violence, domestic violence, stalking, and retaliation to facilitate support services, a remedy or action, and prevention of recurrence.
+All members of the HPU community are empowered to report incidents of sex discrimination, sexual harassment, sexual assault, dating violence, domestic violence, stalking, and retaliation to facilitate support services, a remedy or action, and prevention of recurrence.
 Support services include assistance with interim measures, action options, referrals to counseling and medical providers, and advocacy.
 Students, faculty, and staff can use the blue report button to provide information about an incident, including reporting anonymously or contact the Title IX Coordinator, Carly Morman at 808-544-0276 or cmorman@hpu.edu.

 TITLE IX COORDINATOR